Safeguarding Privacy in Edge Speech Understanding with Tiny Foundation Models: Discussion

 \section{Discussion}

+\paragraph{Limitations} (1) \sys{} only preserves textual content privacy and is not meant for voice privacy that has been well-researched (detailed in Section \ref{sec:related}).
+Having said that, existent speech anonymization techniques can be applied if needed.
+(2) Although acceptable, entity prediction error from the edge model is propagated in the final transcription.

 \paragraph{Does the cloud contribute in error propagation?} In \sys{} error contribution of edge:cloud is 1:4.
 In the final transcript, WER of entity segments is 0.1085 while the non-entity segment (obtained from cloud) is 0.1467.
 This is understandable as the ratio of entity vs non-entity words is skewed towards non-entity words.
-We can see from \autoref{tab:te} the contribution of word segments in error propagation.
-For the best performing finetuned model, 0.1085 WER is contributed by the entity segments whereas 0.1467 is contributed by the non-entity segments confidence score based recovery approach respectively.
+We can see from Table \ref{tab:te} the contribution of word segments in error propagation.
+For the best performing finetuned model, WER contributed by the entity segments (inferred by the local model) is 0.1085 whereas WER contributed by the non-entity segments (inferred by cloud and in the confidence score based recovery approach) is 0.1467.

-\paragraph{Privacy Analysis} We have to align the entity timespans predicted by edge with the actual/ground truth entity timespans.
-If there is misalignment the actual entity segment might not be masked, leading to privacy breach.
-To perform timespan alignment, we check if the start and end times of predicted and ground truth tokens match within a deviation of 200ms.
-If it matches, we can say that that entity segment will be masked, and preserved.

-\paragraph{Cloud behavior on masked segments} The SOTA cloud has a robust language model (LM) that can recover from the injected noise in masked speech.
+\paragraph{Do we allow contextual inference from masked speech?} Yes, contextual information or action items (such as 'meeting' in Figure \ref{fig:o}) surrounding the masked segment is necessary in downstream tasks for deducing speaker intent or flow of action. \sys{} enables partial redaction while preserving meaning and helps in overall comprehension. \paragraph{Cloud behavior on masked segments} The SOTA cloud has a robust language model (LM) that can recover from the injected noise in masked speech.
 In places of noise, it outputs dummy entities as the LM can predict next token from context.
+We quantify the coherency of the cloud by comparing cloud-predicted non-entity segments with the ground-truth counterparts, observing that cloud is 78.15\% closer to ground truth on masked inputs.

-\paragraph{Performance on entity words} Whisper-Tiny is only 0.05 lower in WER on entity words within a transcript than \WhisperBase{}.
+\paragraph{How well does the local model perform on entity words?} Whisper-Tiny is only 0.05 lower in WER on entity words within a transcript than \WhisperBase{}.
 In a complete transcript, non-entity words are significantly more than the entity words, hence WER propagated in final transcription because of on-device model ASR is miniscule.

+\paragraph{Can a smaller NER model be used?} Our classifier adds minimal overhead compared to alternatives.
+Typical on-device NER models (e.g., DistilBERT-NER~\cite{sanh2019distilbert}, TinyBERT~\cite{jiao2020tinybert}, ALBERT-Base~\cite{lan2020albert}) are 2–3$\times$ larger, whereas our proposed NER model achieves 91\% accuracy with far greater efficiency for on-device inference.

 \paragraph{Does \sys{} hallucinate?} \ourszeroshot{} hallucinates 0.0594 number of times as evaluated on 2760 samples.
 Finetuning reduces this hallucination to 0.0362, similar to \cloud{} that hallucinates 0.0322 of the time.